helxplatform/helx-docs/installation.rst

 NOTE: You will need to delete any apps created with HeLx using the web UI or manually with kubectl commands.

-Standard K8S Install Using an HeLx install script
+Standard K8S Install Using a HeLx Install Script
 =================================================

 Prerequisites